mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 By default the receive buffer is flushed before sending a command, but we can disable this with `flush_buffer=False`.
 If we don't have anything we want to match against, but still want to see the result of the command we send we can use `receive=True`.
 This will cause the console to wait until no more data is being sent and then return everything it received.
-Sending a command is also optional, and a newline will be send by default if not command is specified, we can prevent this with `send_newline=False`.
+Sending a command is also optional, and a newline will be sent by default if no command is specified, we can prevent this with `send_newline=False`.

 ```python
 received, matched = console.send(flush_buffer=False, receive=True, send_newline=False)